Final dispute over undefined vs null in JS/TS

 - serialise data it sends to us

-isn’t a valid JSON value poses a bunch of
+The fact that undefined isn’t a valid JSON value poses a bunch of

 questions how to handle it.
 Especially in a context of communication with